The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

-If you’re thinking about buying a new or used car, a credit union is a great choice for a loan.
-There are more than 4,900 federally insured credit unions in the United States with over 128 million members, according to the National Credit Union Administration (NCUA).
-National banks have more branches and are usually quicker to roll out new technology, but consumers keen on saving money owe it to themselves to explore what credit unions have to offer.
+If you’re considering buying a new or used car, a credit union is a great choice for a loan.
+There are more than 4,800 federally insured credit unions in the United States, with over 134 million members, according to the National Credit Union Administration (NCUA).
+National banks have more branches and are usually quicker to roll out new technology.
+Still, consumers keen on saving money owe it to themselves to explore what credit unions have to offer.

-Not only do credit unions frequently have lower interest rates than banks and online lenders, but they also offer personalized service and a variety of other benefits.
+Credit unions frequently have lower interest rates than banks and online lenders, and they also offer personalized service and a variety of other benefits.

 6 reasons to get a credit union car loan